fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> I am building an investment engine for a startup, and my choice for developer wants to code it in Haskell.
-Is this the right choice?
-Do enough people know this so if he leaves I can continue without interruption?

-> If a person thought he is not good enough at programming, what would you suggest to him?

 > What are some highly overlooked things in software development?

-> As a software engineer with a few years of experience, what helped you the most to land a good job, top coding skills, system design or leadership skills?

 > As a professional programmer, what tip can you give someone who just started learning about programming?

-> What are some programs every programmer should make at least once?

 ## Pending tutorials